astro-informatics/s2fft/docs/sampling.rst

 This is specified by providing the ``sampling`` argument to the transform in question, when the transform is called.
 Other utility functions also accept a ``sampling`` argument, which is used to adjust the behaviour of the function accordingly based on the sampling scheme being used.

+..
+FIXME might work better as a full-on notebook example?

-As a (somewhat trivial) example to illustrate these conventions, we can generate 'samples' from different schemes from a known signal, and have ``S2FFT`` perform forward transforms on these signals.
+As a (somewhat trivial) example to illustrate these conventions, we will generate the :math:`\theta_t, `varphi_p` sample grids for the MW and GL schemes.
+Then, we will sample a known signal at these grid points, and have ``S2FFT`` perform forward transforms on the resulting samples in accordance with the sampling schemes.
+We will then confirm that the harmonic coefficients computed from each set of sample data are close, to within computational error.
-First, we perform some setup and imports;
+First, we must perform some setup:

 .. code-block:: python